Mac Data Recovery

 1. Open the Spotlight by pressing Command + Space and typing in “Time Machine.”
 Run the application from there to get started.
 You can also open Time Machine by opening System Preferences and running it from there.

-2. With that done, look for and check the box for Show Time Machine in menu bar.
+2. With that done, look for and check the box for Show Time Machine in the menu bar.

 That should fix your issue about the Time Machine icon not showing up on your menu bar.